remaplab/AutoOPE/README.md

-# AutoOPE: Automated Estimator Selection for Off-Policy Evaluation
+# Automated Off-Policy Estimator Selection via Supervised Learning

 ## Installation
-1. First of all, clone this repository, then enter in the repository folder called "bb-ope"
+1. First of all, clone this repository, then enter in the repository folder

 2. Create the conda environment with all the dependencies needed by bb-ope:
     - if cuda-based NVIDIA GPUs are available, run